DimitriF/rTLC-apps/Exploratory-template.md

 ## PCA scatterplot
 Works with the propolis dataset

-Need a pixel dimension of 2244 * 1000.
-Double column figure for Elsevier.
+Need a pixel dimension of 2100 * 1000.
+Double column figure for ACS.
 ```r
 library(grid)
 library(gridExtra)